qqqqqf-q/Qing-Digital-Self/docs/en/guide/clean-data.md

 python3 -m vllm.entrypoints.openai.api_server --model /home/vllm/qwen3-4b-int8 --gpu-memory-utilization 0.7 --max-model-len 10240 --max-num-seqs 4 --max-num-batched-tokens 2048 --dtype auto
 ```
 > If you encounter 400 error, it's most likely because the message is too large and was rejected by the model framework

+### Dev Notes
+> Currently, new LLM processing has not been implemented yet
+> The `python cli.py data clean llm` command is available but equivalent to raw
+> Also, the `python cli.py data extract` command now only supports QQ Parser, not optimized for multi-parser multi-data sources
+> You can add `qq/tg/wx` etc. `metamodel` to support more parsers